Bijesse/curriculum2016/year1/units/unit1/README.md

 </tr>
 <tr>
 	<th align="left"><a href ="projects/project1" >Project 1 </a> </th>
-	<th align="left" colspan="2">This project asks students to complete a project that is unfinished using jQuery events. </th>
+	<th align="left" colspan="2">The project for this unit asks the student to create a webpage that includes text, a title, images and links.
+The students will push their project to GitHub </th>
 </tr>
 <tr>
 	<th align="center" colspan="3">Unit Challenge: hr.gs/unit1challenge </th>